ctg-single-cell/transcriptome_comp/code/sctype_annotation/Invitro/README.md

-# Integrate Datasets with Scanorama
+# Annotate Cells with ScType
-- Date: 04-08-2023
+### Date: 09-06-2023
-- Author: Fallon Ratner (f.t.ratner@student.vu.nl)
+### Author: Fallon Ratner (f.t.ratner@student.vu.nl)
-- This README contains instructions on how to run Scanorama to integrate single cell RNA-seq from brain organoids.
+### This README contains instructions on how to run scType on a local computer to annotate single cell/nuclei RNA-seq from in vivo brain tissue.
-**NOTE**: Integrating these datasets was done on a cluster computer.

-## What is Scanorama?
-- Scanorama is a tool to integrate datasets and correct for batch effects.
-The method is based on using highly variable genes to compute mutual nearest neighbors among the datasets.
-Scanorama requires as input: a list of scanpy objects, a list of highly variables genes, and the Scanorama package.
-After running the computation, Scanorama will produce a corrected gene matrix which can be used to generate a UMAP.
-The output can then be used for further processing such as annotation with scType.
-- For more information about Scanorama please refer to the orginal publication:
-- Hie, B., Bryson, B. & Berger, B. Efficient integration of heterogeneous single-cell transcriptomes using Scanorama.
-Nat Biotechnol 37, 685–691 (2019). https://doi.org/10.1038/s41587-019-0113-3
-- Or visit the Scanorama Github: https://github.com/brianhie/scanorama
+### _NOTE_: The annotation pipeline has been optimized for fetal brain tissue and may need further optimization for other tissue types.

-## 0. Installation of software and packages
+# 0. Installation of software and packages
-### Scanorama pipeline requires the following
+### scType pipeline requires the following
 * [Python]: version 3.10.9
-* Python packages (scanpy; scanorama; numpy; pandas; scipy.io)
+* Python packages (Scanpy)
+* [R]: version 4.2.3
+* R packages (Seurat; HGNChelper; anndata; dplyr; stringr)

-## 1. Downloading the scRNAseq Data
+# 1. Downloading the scRNAseq Data
 ### Download the Data
-* Go to the links provided in the following text (Dataset Used) and download the files:
+* Go to the link provided in the following text (Dataset Used) and download this file: 'Processed_data_RNA-all_full-counts-and-downsampled-CPM.h5ad'
-### Datasets Used: (Cells reported post-qc)
+### Datasets Used: (cells reported as post-qc)
 Velasco et al., 2019
     scRNAseq of PGP1 (iPSC cell line) - derived 3 & 6 month brain organoids
     Number of Cells in 3 months: 12,990